alanacg/cymplEO-umd/README.md

 RFR: (test, xy, t)
    test: dataframe with X and y testing set, can be produced by set_maker, but is acceptable as long as indices match arrays in xy
    xy: dictionary produced by set_maker, or dictionary that contains numpy arrays of an X training set, y training set, X testing set, and y testing       set
    * model inputs must have no missing values
-   t: n_estimators (hyperparameter, integer)
+   t: n_estimators (hyperparameter, integer)  <br>
-MERF: (train, test, xy,t)
+MERF: (train, test, xy,t) <br>
-XGB: (train, test, xy, t)
+XGB: (train, test, xy, t) <br>
    t: num_parallel_tree (hyperparameter, integer)